denniscwylie/sarks/examples/mo2015_upstream_example.md

 Again, the exact numbers obtained may vary a bit.
-- Increasing the number of permutations used in sarkselect.py above will result in more tightly controlled false positive rates,
+- Increasing the number of permutations used in sarkselect.py above will result in more tightly controlled (not necessarily lower!) false positive rates,
 - while increasing the number of permutations used in sarkstest.py will result in more precise (tighter CI) estimates of false positive rate.
+- Higher values of the -z parameter in sarkselect.py/sarkstest.py will lead to lower false positive rates.